 How can brands get access to the customers’ who opted in for marketing?

 - The brand can subscribe to a webhook that will send details whenever someone opts into marketing.
-Speak to your Specialist for more information.
+Speak to your Google Manager for more information.

 Can I share multiple emails in order to allow multiple people to place test orders?

-- Yes, either include multiple emails in the questionnaire or send an email to your Google Specialist in order to have additional emails whitelisted for testing.
+- Yes, either include multiple emails in the questionnaire or send an email to your Google Manager in order to have additional emails whitelisted for testing.

 Can answers be edited after the questionnaire is completed?